kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 Everybody's drawing of Superman isn't excellent.

-But he asked us what would happen if we practiced drawing for a year, five years, ten years or twenty years.
+But he asked us what would happen if we practiced drawing Superman every day for a year, five years, ten years or twenty years.

 We all agreed our drawing skill would keep getting better until it was close to perfect.

 He taught us that the only way that would happen is if we kept practicing.

-Most people can't draw.
+Most adults can't draw.

-Most people also have some experience drawing back in school.
+But most people had some experience learning how to draw back in school.

 Many of those people quit drawing after they leave school because, for most jobs, drawing is not a requirement.